Brexit: living in France for the British

 How to find accommodation in France for Britons?

-For British expatriates in France, like any other foreigner, there’s no difference with the French when it comes to lifestyle.
+For British expatriates in France, like any other foreigner, there’s no difference from a French expatriate when it comes to lifestyle.
 To buy a house or apartment in France, you can go through an agency, where you will have to add the agency fees to the price of the property.
 To facilitate your purchase, you can take out a bank loan with any bank (unless you already have sufficient cash available).
-To do this, an appointment is made with a bank advisor, who will explain your project and tell you how much you need for your purchase.
-You then pay monthly installments (a sum of money every month) to repay the loan.
-Before that, the advisor may accept or refuse your application, depending on whether you are able to repay the loan.
+To do this, an appointment is arranged with a bank advisor, who will explain your project and tell you how much you need for your purchase.
+You’ll then pay monthly instalments (a sum of money every month) to repay the loan.
+Before that, the advisor can accept or refuse your application, depending on whether you are able to repay the loan.

-In the case of a rental, you need to add the fees for the inventory of fixtures.
-If you are renting from a private individual, you will also have to pay for the inventory of fixtures and a security deposit (the price varies according to the property and the owner).
-Documents are also required.
-The last 3 pay slips, for example, to demonstrate your income and your ability to pay the rent.
-For students, guarantors are systematically required, and in this case it is their own income that is requested.
+For a rental, you need to add the fees for carrying out the inventory of fixtures.
+If you’re renting from a private individual, you’ll also have to pay for the inventory of fixtures, plus a security deposit (the price varies according to the property and the landlord).
+A number of documents are also required.
+For example, you’ll need your last 3 pay slips to prove your income and your ability to pay the rent.
+For students, guarantors are systematically required, and in this case it’s their income that’s requested.
 Other documents may also be required, such as proof of identity, a student card (for students), the latest tax assessment or your employment contract.
-Certain documents are always required (ID, pay slips, employment contract, etc.), but others may change.
-It’s up to the owner, or the agency, to decide which documents to submit.
+Some documents are always required (ID, pay slips, employment contract, etc.), but others may change.
+It’s up to the landlord, or the agency, to decide which documents are required.

 How to buy a car in France for an Englishman?

 For a British expatriate in France, the same principle applies as for the purchase of a house or apartment.
-All you have to do is take out a bank loan, then go to a car dealership to buy the car you like (unless you already have sufficient cash available).
-You can also go through a private individual via websites like Le Bon Coin, for example.
-Prices are generally lower, and you arrange directly with the owner for the price, where and how to collect the car.
+Simply take out a bank loan, then visit a car dealership to buy the car you want (unless you already have sufficient cash available).
+Alternatively, you can go private via websites such as Le Bon Coin.
+Prices are generally lower, and you make direct arrangements with the owner on price, where and how to collect the car.

 How to send your children to school in France: the French school system

 In France, schooling is compulsory from the age of 3 until the age of 16.
 Education in public schools is free.
-It comprises nursery, primary and secondary education, which are all compulsory.
+It comprises nursery, primary and secondary education, all of which are compulsory.
 Nursery school is a 3-year cycle for pupils aged 3 to 6.
 Elementary school is a 5-year cycle for pupils aged 6 to 11.
-Secondary education consists of 2 cycles: collège and lycée.
+Secondary education comprises 2 cycles: collège and lycée.
 Middle school is the first cycle for students aged 11 to 15.
-It lasts 4 years and culminates in the Diplôme National du Brevet awarded to students who pass the exam.
-It symbolizes the end of middle school.
-Lycée is the second stage of secondary education for students aged 15 to 17-18, and can be entered without having obtained the Brevet.
-Students can choose to study in a general high school in the traditional stream (Scientific (S), Literary (L) or Economic and Social (ES) streams) or in a vocational high school in a vocational stream.
-This course of study enables you to specialize and start work straight after graduation.
+It lasts 4 years and is crowned by the Diplôme national du Brevet, awarded to students who pass the exam.
+This marks the end of collège.
+Lycée is the second cycle of secondary education for students aged 15 to 17-18, and can be entered without the Brevet.
+Students can choose between the classical stream in a general high school (Scientific (S), Literary (L) or Economic and Social (ES) streams) or the vocational stream in a vocational high school.
+This stream enables students to specialize, with the aim of starting work straight after graduation.
 The course lasts 3 years and ends with the Baccalauréat, the diploma that validates the end of secondary education.
-This diploma is very important in France, as it enables students to access French higher education more easily, but also to find a job more easily, if they so wish.
-The student can also start an apprenticeship.
-This paid training course is available from the age of 16 to 29.
-Remuneration varies according to the apprentice’s age and the number of years in the program.
+This diploma is very important in France, as it enables students to access French higher education more easily, but also to find a job more easily, if this is the student’s wish.
+Students can also start an apprenticeship.
+Apprenticeships are available from the age of 16 to 29, and are paid.
+Remuneration varies according to the age of the apprentice and the number of years on the course.
 It increases with age.
 To enroll, you need to find a host company and then register with a CFA.
-This training leads to a CAP diploma, which enables you to start work either directly in the host company, or in another company.
+This training leads to a CAP diploma, which enables the apprentice to start work either directly at the host company, or at another company.

 How do I register my British children in France?

 To be registered, the child must be present on French territory.
 Documents are also required.
-They vary from academy to academy, depending on where you live.
+These vary from one school district to another, depending on where you live.
 Academies are divided into 3 zones: A, B and C.

 – Zone A: Académie de Besançon, Académie de Bordeaux, Académie de Clermont-Ferrand, Académie de Dijon, Académie de Grenoble, Académie de la Guadeloupe, Académie de la Guyane, Académie de la Martinique, Académie de La Réunion, Académie de Limoges, Académie de Lyon, Académie de Poitiers